Kotlin/kotlin-numpy/README.md

     //  [3 4]]
 ```

-Augmented assigment operations modify an existing array instead of creating a new one.
+Augmented assigment (or override assigment) operations modify an existing array instead of creating a new one.

 >Note: When using augmented assignments, don't forget to import them explicitly (or import the entire package
 >`org.jetbrains.numkt.math.*`.
-Otherwise, kotlin extends the operation.
+Otherwise, kotlin tries to extend the operation.
 For example, the line `a += b`,
 >is extended to `a = a + b`.

->Note: Be careful when importing operations, kotlin extends the operation.
-E.g., if a is var, then with a += b,
->kotlin try to generate code a = a + b.
-To avoid this, explicitly specify imports.
 ```kotlin
     val a = ones<Int>(2, 3)
     val b = Random.random(2, 3)